pfrazee/eco/README.md

 You could decrease the SSB overhead by grouping multiple ECO messages in one SSB message.
 The simplest solution puts multiple ECO messages in an ordered array.
 Whether this makes a significant enough difference or has any kind of drawback, I'm not sure.

 **Should non-owner members be allowed to declare CRDTs?**

+**How should the app guarantee once-and-only-once message delivery?**

+SSB ensures that messages can't enter the feed more than once, but ECO relies on the application to apply the messages, and an app could re-apply a message and cause a failure.
+Is there a good way to take that concern away from application developers?